osilander/203.311/Week10/Week10.md

 First some examples that have *nothing* to do with RNA or cells or sequencing.
 But hopefully they give us some insight into how dimensional reduction works and why it's important.

 **Important Note**: I have put some extremely informative (imho) youtube videos up on Stream that explain PCA, UMAP, RNA-seq normalisation, and from there you can find explanations on other RNA-seq related topics.
-Also here:
+Also linked here:<br>
 [Explain PCA](https://www.youtube.com/watch?v=HMOI_lkzW08 "6 minutes")<br>
 [Explain PCoA and MDS](https://www.youtube.com/watch?v=GEn-_dAyYME "8 minutes")<br>
 [Explain UMAP](https://www.youtube.com/watch?v=eN0wFzBA4Sc "18 minutes")<br>